shivamkedia17/pset3-solns/README.md

     - `duplicateArray()`: Creates a duplicate of a given array by allocating memory for it.
 Similar to deepcopy in python.
 Do NOT forget to free this array after you're done.
     - `printArray()`: Prints an array to the terminal.
     - `sortArray()`: Sorts an array
+- `tests/`: A folder containing expected outputs so that you can test locally, if you want.
+    - `expected/`: Contains expected outputs for each question in a `.txt` file.
 - `hashing/`: Contains all the files related to hashing (**Question 1**).
 This will be used in all subsequent questions.
     + `hashing.c`: Implement the dot-product hash family.
 CODE GOES HERE
     + `hashmap.c`: Implements a simple hashMap using the `hashFunction()` implemented by you.
 Uses linear probing.
 (DO NOT TOUCH)